 Mount Rose Alchemy is the love child of Sarah Jane, a long-time political and environmental activist.
-After over a decade of work in academia, she created self care products as a form of personal alchemy.
-Before she knew it, everyone was referring their friends to her quality, homemade, wild-sourced products.
-As resellers began reaching out to her and asking for partnership, she reached out to me for branding and packaging.
+After over a decade of work in academia, she created self-care products as a form of personal alchemy.
+Her product was well-received on the market, and as resellers began contacting her for partnership, she reached out to me for branding and packaging.

 I defined the product labels using Peter Morville’s User Experience Honeycomb.

-- Useful: easily manipulated using Canva to create different products under the brand as desired, at any time
+- Useful: the artwork was made digital using Adobe Illustrator and converted to templates that are easily manipulated using Canva.
+This empowers the client to create different products under the brand as desired, at any time

-- Usable: the labels could be applied to a variety of different products, because there were several shapes available, and the brand could easily fit to any shape
+- Usable: the labels can be applied to a variety of different products because there are several shapes available, and the logo is customized to easily fit any shape

 - Findable: all label information is in the hierarchical order which would be expected of it

-- Credible: an elegant label that implied professionalism, investment, and cleanliness
+- Credible: an elegant label that implies professionalism, investment, and cleanliness

-- Desirable: conveyed the elegance of the product, the organic ingredients, and the relaxing luxury of the experience of using the product
+- Desirable: conveys the elegance of the product, the organic ingredients, and the relaxing luxury of the experience of using the product

 - Accessible: strong contrast and readability from far distances, regardless of one's ability to perceive colors

-I tapped into the source of Sarah Jane’s alchemy – the flow of nature, and Mount Rose itself.
-I went back to the elemental basics; watercolors, paper, and my own hands.
-I gave a nod to Sarah Jane’s tattoo love with Japanese sumi-e ink and calligraphy brushes.
-I used the symbolism of the passing phases of the moon, to share the promise and hope of the ever-changing nature of existence.
+I tapped into the flow of nature by going back to the elemental basics of watercolors, paper, and my own hands.
+I channeled the symbolism of the passing phases of the moon, to remind the overburdened user of the promise and hope of the ever-changing nature of existence.

-Mount Rose Alchemy has seen hundreds of items sold in the past year, and continues to grow.
+Mount Rose Alchemy has seen over 800 units of product sold in the past year, and continues to grow.